Clinical Assistant Professor Jobs in USA with Visa Sponsorship

 Do Clinical Assistant Professor positions qualify for H-1B specialty occupation requirements?

-Yes, Clinical Assistant Professor roles typically qualify as H-1B specialty occupations.
+Yes, Clinical Assistant Professor roles typically qualify as H-1B visa specialty occupations.
 These positions require an MD or equivalent medical degree, plus board certification in the relevant specialty.
 The combination of clinical practice and academic responsibilities clearly meets the specialized knowledge requirement for H-1B petitions.

 Can international physicians get visa sponsorship without completing U.S. residency?